Dataset basics: read, access, modify, write#

 'DS'

-The Python type to use for a given VR is given by this table.
-For DS we can use a str, int or float, so to add the new element:
+As we saw earlier, you can use the Element VR and Python types guide to find the Python type to use for a given VR.
+For DS with a VM of 1-n, we can use a str, int or float, or a list of those types.
+So to add the new element:

 >>> ds.add_new([0x0028, 0x1050], 'DS', "100.0")